giantswarm/rfc/crossplane-capi-import/README.md

 need to be able to differentiate between the different types and usage.

-This can be achieved through the use of the type of cluster defined as `infrastructureRef` and the presence or absense of the `clusters.x-k8s.io/managed-by`
+This can be achieved through the use of the type of cluster defined as `infrastructureRef` and the presence or absence of the `clusters.x-k8s.io/managed-by`
 annotation:

 |                   | Normal CAPI                          | CAPI Managed                                              | CAPI Adopted                                              |